English for Academic Purposes

 The course is intensive in nature and requires a lot of work on the students’ part to help students develop the necessary skills in language required for academic success in college or university.

-The subjects areas of the program are developed around seven essential skills to create confident, dynamic, creative and knowledgeable generations of students.
 WASS students become independent individuals who are fully equipped with the skills necessary to contribute to society.
-They become capable of communicating with and respecting the cultures of the nations, to work towards the good common interests and to be responsible members of the community.
+They become capable of communicating with and respecting the cultures of the nations, working towards good common interests, and being responsible members of the community.